 It’s no accident that Poltergeist opens with “The Star-Spangled Banner” set to extreme close-ups of flickering, hypnotic images from a TV program signing off for the night.
 Neither is using television as a corrupting influence and a source through which poltergeists move from another dimension into that of the Freeling family—fresh residents of the newly developed Cuesta Verde, a seemingly idyllic planned community in sunny California.
 The opening credits feature wide, flattened shots of the neighborhood filmed with a telephoto lens—exaggerating the homogeneous, conformist nature of the development with same-looking houses stacked on top of each other, yet scattered with large skeletal trees that suggest a malevolent presence.
 The feeling of suburban safety and comfort is yanked from underneath the family, when the youngest daughter, Carol Anne (Heather O’Rourke) gets kidnapped by that very presence and the Freelings, with the mother Diane (JoBeth Williams), as their de facto leader, must come together to save her.

-What we discover is that the very cause of Cuesta Verde’s haunting lies underneath its foundation— an ancient Native American burial ground from which the corrupt, greedy developer merely moved the headstones but left the bodies behind.
-In this way, the punishment for the Freelings, whose father Steven (Craig T. Nelson) works for the developer and has thus inadvertently prospered from his company’s underhanded business practices, becomes the punishment for the entire United States and its bloody history of Native American genocide.
+What we discover is that the very cause of Cuesta Verde’s haunting lies underneath its foundation— a burial ground from which the corrupt, greedy developer merely moved the headstones but left the bodies behind.
+In this way, the punishment for the Freelings, whose father Steven (Craig T. Nelson) works for the developer and has thus inadvertently prospered from his company’s underhanded business practices, becomes the punishment for the entire United States and its bloody and violent history.
 In Eaten Alive at a Chainsaw Massacre: The Films of Tobe Hooper, John Kenneth Muir points out that the film concludes the “only way to get rid of the nasty spirits in Poltergeist is to throw away your ‘tainted’ material wealth (your house, your belongings, your television set) and reject the values of a culture obsessed with greed.”
 This idea is presented in the film’s ending as the Freelings move to a roadside motel and immediately roll the TV out of their room—the family becomes the antidote to the capitalist society.
 They no longer have a home or any material things, but they have each other and that’s what really matters—or so the movie seems to suggest.

 Perhaps it’s fair to say that the film was a collaboration between the two men.
 After a meticulous shot-by-shot comparison of formal directorial stylistic elements like shot duration, size, angle, camera movement, etc. between Poltergeist, Hooper’s Salem’s Lot (1979), and Spielberg’s E.T. the Extra-Terrestrial (1982), Warren Buckland in Directed by Steven Spielberg: Poetics of the Contemporary Hollywood Blockbuster deduces that Poltergeist has more in common with Hooper’s style and is thus truly his film.
 There is a caveat; Hooper’s style is more apparent in pre-production and production stages, whereas the movie deviates from it “primarily in the post-production stage of editing, where large-scale shots have been trimmed to fit Spielberg’s style,” perhaps giving some truth to the rumor that it was Spielberg who supervised the film’s post rather than Hooper.